 However, please note - the dog in the home would need to be calm and well adjusted in order to help the new dog settle in!

-If you would like to volunteer at our centre, please complete an application form and send to it our Volunteer Coordinator Audrey via email.
+Please would you contact the centre if you would like to volunteer.
+Please complete an application form and send to it our Volunteer Coordinator Audrey via email.

 Please note: It may take a few weeks to process your application.